Swimming-Australian women sprinters in prime form heading to Tokyo

-ADELAIDE, Australia, June 16 (Reuters) - Each night of the swim-offs to determine who will represent Australia in Tokyo next month has thrown up a new star but the penultimate day was very much reserved for the old guard, and the country’s long-standing queen of the pool.
+ADELAIDE, Australia (Reuters) - Each night of the swim-offs to determine who will represent Australia in Tokyo next month has thrown up a new star but the penultimate day was very much reserved for the old guard, and the country’s long-standing queen of the pool.

 Sprinter Cate Campbell, 29, clinched the second qualifying spot in an extraordinary last race of the night in which four women dipped under 53 seconds in the 100m freestyle, making the Australian 4x 100m freestyle relay team hot gold medal favourites in Tokyo.